ohAnd/dtuGateway/readme.md

   - temperature and wifi rssi of the dtu
 - setting the target inverter power limit dynamically
 - serving the readed data per /api/data
+- updating openHab instance with readed data and pulling set data from the instance
 - for testing purposes the time between each request is adjustable (default 31 seconds)
 - syncing time of gateway with the local time of the dtu to prevent wrong restart counters
 - configurable 'cloud pause' - see [experiences](#-experiences-with-the-hoymiles-HMS-800W-2T) - to prevent missing updates by the dtu to the hoymiles cloud